hmrc/hec-stubs/README.md

   returned by the stub is always the same
 - the `SA status` column describes the stub responses to the SA return status API.
 The input to this API is an SA UTR

-If using a stubbed login, to be able to use an SA UTR which is different thn `1234567895` use an `NS...` NINO in the login together with an SA enrolment that contains the desired SA UTR.
+If using a stubbed login, then to be able to use an SA UTR which is different thn `1234567895` use an `NS...` NINO in the login together with an SA enrolment that contains the desired SA UTR.